60-second summary

 Depending on the severity of the mental health condition you’re suffering from, your life insurance options may be limited.
 Eligibility criteria varies among providers, but customers with mental health problems may face the following challenges:

-- You may be asked a very generic question, as in, ‘have you ever had a mental health problem?’ without being given the opportunity to explain your condition in more detail.
+You may be asked a very generic question, as in, ‘have you ever had a mental health problem?’ without being given the opportunity to explain your condition in more detail.

-- You may still be considered a ‘high risk’ customer, even if you had mental health issues in the past and are now fully recovered.
+You may still be considered a ‘high risk’ customer, even if you had mental health issues in the past and are now fully recovered.

-- Insurance providers may refuse your application without offering a proper explanation.
+Insurance providers may refuse your application without offering a proper explanation.

-- You may have to pay more for your premium if you’re unable to work because of your mental health condition.
+You may have to pay more for your premium if you’re unable to work because of your mental health condition.

 Do life insurance products offer extra support for mental health conditions?

-Some life insurance comes with a wide range of added-value support that could be helpful for people with mental health conditions.
-This support often comes as part of the policy, doesn’t cost anything extra and starts from the day the cover begins.
-If you have an existing life insurance policy and you start to struggle with your mental health, counselling services could be available from your provider – so it’s worth asking.
+If included, this support often comes as part of the policy, doesn’t cost anything extra and starts from the day the cover begins.
+If you have an existing life insurance policy and you start to struggle with your mental health, it’s worth looking into how your provider could help.